RustySamovar/RustySamovar/README.md

 - On *nix, use `misc/ssl_stuff/get_cert.sh` script
 - On Windows, TODO

-To get the traffic encryption key, TODO.
+To get the traffic encryption key, there're many possible ways, but the easiest one would be to generate them using [Ec2b tool](https://github.com/Jasuf/Ec2b).
+Move `Ec2bSeed.bin` into `keys/master.ec2b` and `Ec2bKey.bin` into `keys/master.key`.

 ## Compiling